Ying1002/Data_Analyst_Nanodegree/README.md

 After gather and clean WeRateDogs Twitter data, I have then obtained a well structured DataFrame containing basic tweet data for 1870 records of their original tweets with dog pictures.
 Four interesting insights have been produced by analyzing above information.

-## Project 5: Pisa Data Exploration and Communication
+## Project 5: Pisa Data Exploration by Visualization and Communication with Slideshow

 ### Dataset